IWWF* DISABLED WATR SKIING

 - The category for Deaf was eliminated after the 1989 Trophy.

-- Les Autres, a catch-all category for those who do not fit into the current framework, became demonstration in 1990.
+- Les Autres, a catchall category for those who do not fit into the current framework, became demonstration in 1990.

-- A new category was trialed in the 1999 Worlds called A/L for those with significant arm and leg impairment, arm and leg amputation, and hemiplegia.
+- A new category was trialled in the 1999 Worlds called A/L for those with significant arm and leg impairment, arm and leg amputation, and hemiplegia.
 This category would also include skiers with cerebral palsy and other disabilities/conditions that are able to ski upright for slalom.
 It received a second trial in 2001 and was added as an official category after that event and for the 2003 worlds, for men only.
 After the 2003 Worlds, this category was expanded to include women.
 In 2006, it was divided into two categories (A/L1 & A/L2).

 - In 2010, the ten existing categories at that time were combined into three: seated, standing and vision impaired for medal distribution.
 World record standards remained in all ten categories.